-So this past week’s lunch menu was the sandwich that can be found at every street corner in Bombay.
-I found this recipe from this book I recently bought in India – Sanjeeev Kapoor’s Tiffins – Delicious and Healthy Khana for your Dabba (Hindi word for container).
+So this past week’s lunch menu featured a sandwich you’ll find at almost every street corner in Bombay.
+I came across this recipe in a book I recently picked up in India: Sanjeev Kapoor’s Tiffins: Delicious and Healthy Khana for Your Dabba.

-Some quick and easy lunch recipes in here though many would be better off in a traditional Indian tiffin dabba or the bento tier boxes.
-Oh well, if we do decide to get back on that trend the recipes are tempting enough to make their way into our lunchbox – or better yet – I may start carrying one of those Indian dabbas to work just to try these recipes:)
+The book has several quick and easy lunch ideas, though many would be better suited for a traditional Indian tiffin dabba or tiered bento box.
+Still, if we ever return to that trend, these recipes are tempting enough to make their way back into our lunch rotation.
+Or better yet, I may just start carrying an Indian dabba to work so I can try them myself.

 - 4 slices bread